EDUC 1003 - ICT Literacy

 General Course Information

-Course Code EDUC 1003 Course ICT Literacy Coordinating Unit School of Education Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 36 hours Available for Study Abroad and Exchange Y Restrictions Available to University Preparatory Program or Wirltu Yarlu Preparatory Program students only Course Description This course is designed to provide UPP students with a general understanding of computing skills and to develop and extend their skills in the use of software necessary for university studies and in the workplace.
-The course focuses on the Microsoft Office suite including Word, Excel, PowerPoint, Outlook, and Internet Explorer.
-During the course, we also explore social media platforms, web, mobile applications, photo, and video production.
-The course is not just technical in nature, but also develops students? communication, management, and organisation skills through the enabling us of information and communication technologies.
+Course Code EDUC 1003 Course ICT Literacy Coordinating Unit School of Education Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Restrictions Available to University Preparatory Program or Wirltu Yarlu Preparatory Program students only Course Description This course is designed to provide UPP students with a general understanding of computing skills and to develop and extend their capacities in the use of software necessary for university studies and in the workplace.
+The course focuses on the Microsoft Office suite including Word, Excel, PowerPoint, culminating in a create task.
+During the course, we also explore websites and other online platforms for develop ICT literacies.
+The course is not just technical in nature, but also develops students communication, management, and organisation skills through the enabling us of information and communication technologies.

 Course Coordinator: Ms Amy RobinsonLecturer and Tutor: Victoria Fielding